beejjorgensen/bgnet0/src/bgnet0_part_2200_projectdijkstras.md

 the highway length would be the edge weight.

-When traversing a graph, the goal is to minimize the total of all the edge waits that you encounter along the way.
+When traversing a graph, the goal is to minimize the total of all the edge weights that you encounter along the way.
 On our map, the goal would be to choose edges from our starting city through all the intermediate cities to our destination city that had us driving the minimum total distance.

 ## Dijkstra's Algorithm Overview